Hopalonger/Simple-Organization/README.md

 ### Attribution-NonCommercial CC BY-NC
 What this means that you are able to remix, tweak, and build upon your work non-commercially, Although new works must acknowledge that I created the base code and that you are non-commercial, you don't have to use the same license in your works.

+The Wifi Manager Libaray Is Copywrited By The MIT License (MIT) Copyright (c) 2015 tzapu